Andrew Road triple murder: Triple murder

 Nyu wanted her to repeat his requests, and despite her fear of Nyu, Tang tried to dissuade Nyu from committing suicide.
-It was only when Nyu pointed the rifle at her that Tang fled the house with Dawn (who witnessed her parents’ bodies) into a neighbour's house to contact the police.
-Nyu tried to shoot himself twice but he failed as he did not know how to use the rifle.
+It was only when Nyu pointed the rifle at her that Tang fled the house with Dawn (who saw her parents' bodies) to a neighbour's house to contact the police.
+Nyu tried to shoot himself twice, but failed, as he did not know how to use the rifle.
 Frustrated, Nyu fled the bungalow, but not before leaving behind the rifle and stolen ammunition, for fear that Sek would murder more people.
 He met up with Sek in another safe place that afternoon to divide the loot.
 Nyu later left Singapore on that night itself for Malaysia using a friend's passport, while Sek remained in Singapore.

 Arrests

-Meanwhile, the police had arrived at the bungalow and searched the house for the robbers, but they could only find the bodies.
-The case was assigned to Inspector P. Sathasivam of the Criminal Investigation Department (CID), who headed the police investigations.
-The police knew that Tay, a father of eight other adult children (including one foster son) and a grandfather of five grandchildren, had a reputation of being a generous and virtuous businessman who helped ex-convicts to reintegrate into society by providing them work at the factory, hence they ruled out the possibility of a revenge-killing.
-With Nyu's Malaysian IC and the map drawn by Nyu, which Mdm Tang gave to the police, the police managed to arrest Sek six days later at his elder sister Sek Yoke Mui's flat in Alexandra Road on 29 July 1983.
+Meanwhile, the police arrived at the bungalow and searched the house for the robbers, but they could only find the bodies.
+The case was assigned to Inspector P. Sathasivam of the Criminal Investigation Department.
+The police knew that Tay, a father of eight adult children (including one foster son) and a grandfather of five grandchildren, had a reputation of being a generous and virtuous businessman who had helped ex-convicts to reintegrate into society by providing them work at the factory, hence they ruled out the possibility of a revenge killing.
+With Nyu's Malaysian identity card and the map drawn by Nyu, the police managed to arrest Sek six days later at his elder sister Sek Yoke Mui's flat on 29 July 1983.
 Unable to cope with his guilt, Nyu surrendered himself to the police three days after Sek's arrest and was extradited back to Singapore on 3 August 1983.
 Both men were charged with murder.